 Should You Eat Before a Holiday Event?

-Try to follow your normal routine, says Pat Vasconcellos, RD, spokeswoman for the American Dietetic Association.
+Try to follow your normal routine, says Pat Vasconcellos, RD.
 "Eat in the morning and have snacks as usual.
 Don't think because you're eating dinner at 5 p.m. you should skip your snack at 3 p.m.
 Eating the snack will take the edge off your appetite."

-She says that having food in your stomach is also important to slow the absorption of alcohol.
-Mattes agrees but says eating before a holiday event won't necessarily reduce your calorie intake.
+Having food in your stomach is also important to slow the absorption of alcohol, Vasconcellos says.
+Mattes agrees but says eating before a holiday event won't necessarily mean fewer calories.
 "If you eat a snack, the question is whether you'll continue to eat what you would have eaten had you not eaten the snack or if you'll eat less.
 If you eat the snack far in advance, its effect on the next eating occasion will be very minimal.
 If you've added an eating occasion to your day's regimen, it might be counterproductive."

 Chances are you've been around this block before.
 You'll know if eating before a holiday event will curb your need to indulge or will only compound the problem.